clawrim/gcn10/paper/paper.md

 The scale of the data highlights the problem we are trying to address.
 In the GCN10 workflow, the globe is divided into 2,651 blocks.
-Each block produces 18 rasters, (TODO: explain why 18} a combination of three hydrologic conditions (poor, fair, and good), three antecedent runoff conditions (ARC I, II, and III) and two drainage conditions (drained and undrained) for dual hydrologic soil groups [@usdachapter7].
+Each block produces 18 rasters---a combination of three hydrologic conditions (poor, fair, and good), three antecedent runoff conditions (ARC I, II, and III) and two drainage conditions (drained and undrained) for dual hydrologic soil groups [@usdachapter7].
 This $3 \times 3 \times 2$ combination results in 18 unique